easysoc/easysoc-firrtl/README.md

 - Syntax highlighting
 - Structure View
-- Navigate to corresponding Chisel code by Ctrl+Click the Firrtl fileinfo comment
+- Navigate to corresponding Chisel code by Ctrl+Click or Ctrl+B on the Firrtl fileinfo comment

 ### Build